NoahS96/PyLungScan/README.md

 ### CNeuralNetwork.py
 Sets up the neural network with tensorflow and provides a method to train and test the network.
-Also provides a function to return the loss array.
+Also provides a function to return the loss.
+Can read in a tensor model save file.